EGAdams/SMOL_AI/smol_dev/late_night_wed.md

 #### Description

-This test case verifies that the `mode1P1Score` method does not update the score if the current player has less than 3 points.
+This test case verifies that the `playerOneScore` method does not update the score if the current player has less than 3 points.

 ### `TestMode1P1Score_3Points_LessThan3PointsP2`